-- 1. A student's behavior has been documented by the teacher as repeatedly interfering with the teacher's ability to teach the class or with other students' ability to learn; or - 2.
+- A student's behavior has been documented by the teacher as repeatedly interfering with the teacher's ability to teach the class or with other students' ability to learn; or - 2.
 The behavior is so unruly, disruptive, or abusive that the teacher cannot teach, and the students in the classroom cannot learn.

-Within three school days of the formal removal, the campus behavior coordinator or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.
+Within three school days of the formal removal, the CBC or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.

-At the conference, the campus behavior coordinator or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
+At the conference, the CBC or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
 The student shall have an opportunity to respond to the allegations.

-When a student is removed from the regular classroom by a teacher and a conference is pending, the campus behavior coordinator or other administrator may place the student in:
+When a student is removed from the regular classroom by a teacher and a conference is pending, the CBC or other administrator may place the student in:

 - Another appropriate classroom.

-- In-school suspension.
+- ISS.

 - Out-of-school suspension.

 - DAEP.